MV10/mv10.github.io/_posts/2018-01-26-signoutasync-and-identity-server-cookies.md

 ![trafficlogoutlink](/assets/2018/01-26/trafficlogoutlink.png)

 It begins with the `HTTP POST` to the `Logout` action in `AccountController`.
 As we saw earlier, that doesn't do anything but `await` the two-line `AccountService` sign-out method.
 Those calls to `HttpContext.SignOutAsync` result in the OIDC endsession flow.
-(The final two requests are the client site's attempt to restore a persistent login, as described in the [earlier article]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}).)
+The final two requests are the client site's attempt to restore a persistent login, as described in the [earlier article]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}).
+This attempt fails because the user is signed out in Identity Server -- exactly what we're trying to achieve here.

-But sign-out from the `OnPostMigrateAccount` handler tells a very different story:
+However, sign-out from the `OnPostMigrateAccount` handler tells a very different story:

 ![trafficmigratelink1](/assets/2018/01-26/trafficmigratelink1.png)

 There is only the `HTTP POST` to the `OnPostMigrateAccount` hander followed by the final redirect to the migration instructions.
-For some reason, `HttpContext.SignOutAsync` removed the local cookies but seems to have ignored the OIDC endsession flow.
+For some reason, `HttpContext.SignOutAsync` removed the local cookies (which is why the Razor debug code shows `User.Identity.IsAuthenticate` is `false` on that page), but seems to have ignored the OIDC endsession flow.
+As soon as we do anything that checks Identity Server for a persistent login, the user's login is restored.

+Different behavior based on where the call originated?
 Perplexing.

 ## Behavior Modification